Lymphoedema and complementary therapy - How to make and informed choice

-It is beyond the scope of this information leaflet to give a comprehensive account of all complementary therapies available in the UK.
+It is beyond the scope of this article to give a comprehensive account of all complementary therapies available in the UK.
 So we have focused on some of the more popular complementary therapies which you may see advertised locally and in health and beauty spas.

-- MLD... light, directional anatomical technique, by practitioner trained to Advanced Level for lymphoedema.
-(Techniques recognised by BLS; Leduc, Vodder, Casley-Smith and Foeldii).
+- MLD... light, directional anatomical technique, by practitioners trained to advanced level for lymphoedema (techniques recognised by BLS; Leduc, Vodder, Casley-Smith and Foeldii).

-- Body massage/Therapeutic massage... using plain oil/cream... and only light effleurage to affected quadrants, or avoiding affected area.
+- Body massage/therapeutic massage... using plain oil/cream and only light effleurage to affected quadrants, or avoiding the affected area.

-- Reflexology... firm pressures using unproven system of reflex points on feet, hands /ear lobes.
+- Reflexology... firm pressures using a system of reflex points on feet, hands and/or ear lobes.
 Use instead of massage over lymphoedema.
 Lighter pressures to be used if working on oedematous hands/feet.

-- Cranio-sacral osteopathy... very light spinal manipulation with no evidence base... can be relaxing.
+- Craniosacral therapy... very light spinal manipulation - can be relaxing.

-- Reiki... light touch/hands-off, relaxing technique based on unproven ideology of re-balancing `mind, body, spirit’.
+- Reiki... light touch/hands-off, relaxing technique based on an ideology of re-balancing energy.
 No physical manipulation or pressure used.

-- Therapeutic touch... light touch/holding technique, unproven... no physical manipulation or pressure used.
+- Therapeutic touch... light touch/holding technique - no physical manipulation or pressure used.